Small farms boosted by grant funding

 Now in its third funding round, the Federal government invested more than $5 million in the Small Farms Small Grants program which aims to assist farmers garner new skills and knowledge to improve sustainability and their bottom line.

-The Fitzgerald Biosphere Group Inc in the Great Southern was awarded $43,000 for its project to turn unproductive land into sustainable grazing assets. p More information see the online version of the story. using the CSIRO's Enrich Project model.
+The Fitzgerald Biosphere Group Inc in the Great Southern was awarded $43,000 for its project to turn unproductive land into sustainable grazing assets using the CSIRO's Enrich Project model.

 The organisation's executive officer Leonie McMahon said the group's aim was to help farmers in the area gain access to expertise that would assist them in adopting revegetation practices to make their marginal land productive again.